hochwagenlab/Chr_fusion_hybrids/README.md

 ## License

 This project is licensed under the terms of the MIT license.
-See [LICENSE](LICENSE) file for detail
+See [LICENSE](LICENSE) file for details.